Practice Timur Gareyev – blindfold chess champion IELTS Academic Reading with Answers, Explanation and PDF.

 B) But Gareyev’s prowess has drawn interest from beyond the chess-playing community.
 In the hope of understanding how he and others like him can perform such mental feats, researchers at the University of California in Los Angeles (UCLA) called him in for tests.
 They now have their first results.
 ‘The ability to play a game of chess with your eyes closed is not a far reach for most accomplished players,’ said Jesse Rissman, who runs a memory lab at UCLA.
 ‘But the thing that’s so remarkable about Timur and a few other individuals is the number of games they can keep active at once.
 To me it is simply astonishing.’

 C) Gareyev learned to play chess in his native Uzbekistan when he was six years old.
-Tutored by his grandfather, he entered his first tournament aged eight and soon became obsessed with competitions.
-At 16, he was crowned Asia’s youngest ever chess grandmaster.
+Tutored by his grandfather, he entered his first tournament at age eight and soon became obsessed with competitions.
+At 16, he has crowned Asia’s youngest-ever chess grandmaster.
 He moved to the US soon after, and as a student helped his university win its first national chess championship.
-In 2013, Gareyev was ranked the third best chess player in the US.
+In 2013, Gareyev was ranked the third-best chess player in the US and Canada.

 D) To the uninitiated, blindfold chess seems to call for superhuman skill.
 But displays of the feat go back centuries.
 The first recorded game in Europe was played in 13th-century Florence.
 In 1947, the Argentinian grandmaster Miguel Najdorf played 45 simultaneous games in his mind, winning 39 in the 24-hour session.